Pepón Osorio: Gender roles

 In 1994, Osorio created an installation called En La Barberia, No Se Llora (No Crying In the Barbershop), which he used to explore Latino masculinity.
-He described the barber shop as a place where men would go on the weekends as a sort of social gathering to do business and also play dominoes.
-There was no crying allowed in the barbershop because crying was a sign of being feminine which is strictly forbidden in a place that was meant only for men.
-Osorio had many different men from all ages featured in the videos for the installation as a way to portray and explore the issue of machismo in the Latino community.
+He described the barber shop as a place where men would go on the weekends a social gathering to do business and also play dominoes, along with the practical function of a barbershop.
+Crying was not allowed in the barbershop as it was viewed as a feminine act, which was seen socially unacceptable in a masculine environment.
+Osorio had multiple men of all ages featured in the videos as a way to portray and explore the issue of machismo in the Latino community.
 Osorio also brought women into the video installations as a way to try and break the gender boundary of the barbershop.
-Sixteen video monitors were put on display showing the different men in different physical and emotional states of masculinity along with two color monitors displaying men crying without any audio.
+Sixteen video monitors were put on display showing the different men in different physical and emotional states of masculinity along with two color monitors displaying men crying without audio.
 The walls of the barbershop were lined with portraits of different Latino men, Benjamin Osorio (his father) being the biggest portrait.